Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

    * **Client Email**: the email address, principal name, for the service account in GCP that has the role to discovery Apigee resources
    * **Filter Metrics**: this field determines if api metrics filtering is wanted.
 Defaults to true
    * **Filtered APIs**: list that should contain apis for which metrics are wanted.
 Leave empty to use all the discovered apis instead
+     * to filter discovered APIs: filterAPIs: []
+     * to filter specific APIs: filterAPIs: ["PetStore", "CatFacts"], will filter metrics only for these apis
    * Set how often the Embedded agent should check Apigee for changes, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers/#triggering-the-agent-to-run-discovery)
    * Set if the agent should discover Apigee resources after installation is complete